0xCyberY/Antivirus-Evasion-Py2exe/README.md

 ![Twitter Follow](https://img.shields.io/twitter/follow/0xCyberY?style=social)

 # Antivirus-Evasion-Py2exe
-Simple python script to evade antiviruses on fully patched and updated Windows environments using a python then converted exe payload.
+Simple python script to evade antiviruses on fully patched and updated Windows environments using a py2exe.

 # Note: This script works only on Windows OS